saitho/saitho/README.md

 Making software available for others to use and improve is a great thing, which is why I decided to open-source most of my work.

 Open-sourcing software goes beyond just pushing some code onto GitHub.
-That's why I'll **regularly update the dependencies** of my active (i.e. non-archived) repositories each month.
+That's why I'll **regularly update the dependencies** of my active repositories each month.
+Please see my [maintainance project](https://github.com/saitho?tab=projects) for a list of maintained repositories.

 * My NPM packages: https://www.npmjs.com/~saitho